daKmoR/nested-dependencies-in-frontend/README.md

   },
 };
 ```
-and add a `"build": "rollup -c rollup.config.js && du -h bundle.js"` to our package.json so we build the file and output it's file size.
+Next, add `"build": "rollup -c rollup.config.js && du -h bundle.js"` to our package.json's `scripts` block, so we can easily build the file and output it's file size.
 Let's run it :)

-oh it doesn't work :sob:

 ```
 (!)
 Unresolved dependencies